Vector-Valued Gossip over $w$-Holonomic Networks: Introduction

 We adopt here a vantage point on the consensus problem similar to the one of~\cite{chen2022gossip}, where the notion of holonomy of a set of stochastic matrices was introduced.
 There, the authors used the term holonomy to indicate a change of a certain left eigenvector (referred to as {\em weight vector} below) corresponding to eigenvalue $1$ of the product of stochastic matrices along any cycle in the graph.
 For each cycle in the graph, one can associate a holonomy group (see~\cite{wolf2002dif} for the precise definition of a holonomy group).
 This group characterizes how the eigenvector changes as gossiping occurs along the cycle.
 In~\cite{chen2022gossip}, the authors consider gossip processes for agents with scalar states and impose that the entries of a gossip matrix be strictly positive.
 Together, these restrictions imply that the holonomy group for a cycle, if it exists, can only be the trivial group.

 Our work here extends this earlier work in two fundamental ways.
 First, we allow vector-valued states for the agents.
 Second, and more importantly, we allow zero entries in the gossip matrices.
 Said otherwise, we allow for update matrices that have absorbing states (i.e., have a standard unit vector as a row).
-These extensions together make possible the existence of a non-trivial, finite holonomy group in a gossip process, whose investigation will be one of the main concerns of this paper.
+These extensions together make possible the existence of a non-trivial, finite holonomy group in a gossip process, {a phenomenon that does not arise in classical models that only consider update matrices with strictly positive entries.
+The notion of holonomy in this context refers to the structure imposed by a set of stochastic matrices on a given weight vector.
+In particular, when these matrices exhibit finite orbit sets, meaning that iterating the update process results in a cyclic progression through a finite set of weight vectors, this provides a powerful algebraic tool for analyzing the long-term behavior of the system.

+More intuitively, an orbit in this setting represents the sequence of weight vectors generated by successive applications of the state transition matrix around cycles.
+When the orbit is finite, the process exhibits a form of recurrence, which significantly influences the system’s convergence properties.
+By studying the holonomy structure of the update dynamics, we can determine whether the gossip process stabilizes to a predictable state, oscillates within a bounded region, or exhibits other structured asymptotic behaviors. }

-More generally, the hereby adopted set-up raises the following questions: $(1)$ How to understand the appearance of non-trivial holonomy groups?
-I.e., situations where the weight vector changes after completing one loop in the gossip graph, but then returns to its initial value after completing this loop a finite number of times? $(2)$ Can we still guarantee the convergence of the weighted gossip process to a limit or a finite limit set by following a sequence of gossiping pairs in a decentralized manner? $(3)$ How does the potential presence of absorbing states in gossip updates impact the consensus weight vector?
-These three questions are fully addressed in this paper.
+More generally, the hereby adopted set-up raises the following questions: \begin{enumerate} \item How to understand the appearance of non-trivial holonomy groups?
+I.e., situations where the weight vector changes after completing one loop in the gossip graph, but then returns to its initial value after completing this loop a finite number of times? \item Can we still guarantee the convergence of the weighted gossip process to a limit or a finite limit set by following a sequence of gossiping pairs in a decentralized manner? \item How does the potential presence of absorbing states in gossip updates impact the consensus weight vector?
+These three questions are fully addressed in this paper. \end{enumerate}

 To understand the phenomenon described in the first question, we introduce a concept which we call {\em $w$-holonomy} of a set of stochastic matrices.
 This concept helps us describe the set of stochastic matrices that possess finite orbit sets when acting on some vectors.
 Such matrices are the ones enabling the appearance of holonomy groups in gossip processes.